 - Webinars on topics including changes to benefits programs, strategies for outreach and enrollment, Medicare benefits, and more.

-- Conferences and workshops at numerous national, regional, and state conferences throughout the year.
+- Presentations and workshops at numerous national, regional, and state conferences throughout the year.

 - Publications, including case studies, promising practices, success stories, and other periodic reports.
 The majority of these publications can be found in our Resource Library and Promising Practices Clearinghouse.